CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 41: March 7th, 2017

+**Today's Progress**: Lessons 7 and 8 on Javascript30 plus a little bit of react work.

+**Thoughts**: After a few days off for a long weekend away it was tough to get back into things, but i feel good for it.

 ### Day 40: March 1st, 2017

 **Today's Progress**: Lessons 6 of Javascript30 and some more introduction to VS Code videos